sleeprite/rudis/docs/src/docs/commands/key/del.md

 ## Return

-The number of keys that were removed.
+Integer reply: The number of keys that were removed.